Showman: United Kingdom

 In the United Kingdom, showmen are a community intrinsically linked to the businesses they operate, such as funfairs and circuses.
 The Showmen's Guild of Great Britain is the most dominant trade association, with a membership of around 4,700 and a total collective of 25,000 showmen and -women in the industry.

 The head of the family is the President.
 For example, the Guild co-organizes St Giles' Fair in Oxford with Oxford City Council each September, alongside a number of other fairs and events across the UK.
 A large amount of major events in the UK have a fairground element incorporated, such as the Winter Wonderland in Hyde Park, Leeds Festival and Edinburgh's Festive offering, to name a few.
+They are considered a cultural or ethnic group in the UK on censuses or application settings, due to their distinct, separate lifestyle and intermarriage over many generations, and unique cultural elements such as historically speaking Parlyaree.

 Whilst the Showmen's Guild of Great Britain (SGGB) stands as the largest trade association, there are other, smaller industry bodies such as the Association of Independent Showmen (AIS) and Society of Independent Roundabout Proprietors (SIRPS).